SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Comparison with Constraint-Aware Baselines

 We further compare SAD-Flower against two additional constraint-aware baselines: a reject-sampling method, which offers a simple heuristic for constraint handling, and CoBL-Diffusion \citep{mizuta2024cobl}, which leverages control-theoretic rewards to encourage constraint satisfaction.

-The reject-sampling approach first trains a flow matching model on the original dataset, which includes trajectories that violate test-time constraints, since those constraints are unseen during training.
-At inference, it samples a batch of trajectory candidates and discards those violating constraints, selecting from the remaining set the trajectory with the least violation.
+The reject-sampling approach is a naive method for constraint satisfaction.
+It first trains a flow matching model on the original dataset.
+At inference, it samples a batch of trajectory candidates and discards those violating constraints.
+However, these candidates may violate test-time constraints since those constraints are unseen during training.
 As shown in \cref{tab:reject_Sample}, this approach consistently fails to satisfy constraints across all tasks, including Maze2d, Hopper, Walker2d, and Kuka Block-Stacking.
 Both safety and admissibility violations remain non-zero.
 This confirms that post-hoc filtering alone is insufficient when the generative model has no knowledge of constraint structure—especially under novel test-time constraints.
 Even though flow matching can model multimodal behavior patterns, it cannot reliably sample within unseen constraint sets unless such constraints are explicitly incorporated during inference.

 CoBL-Diffusion injects physical constraints into a diffusion model by shaping its denoising process with auxiliary rewards derived from Control Barrier Functions (CBFs) and Control Lyapunov Functions (CLFs).
 This allows it to softly bias generation toward constraint-adherent behaviors, but without any formal guarantees.
 We evaluate CoBL-Diffusion in the LargeMaze environment, using the same horizon and constraints as in other baselines.
 As shown in \cref{tab:CoBL}, the method fails to fully enforce safety and admissibility constraints.
 This is expected given several key limitations: (1) it predicts only actions, whereas SAD-Flower jointly generates states and actions, which allows for more precise control of trajectory behavior; (2) its CBFs target only state constraints, while ours apply to both state and action spaces; (3) it uses CLFs for general stability, not for ensuring formal dynamic consistency as we do; and (4) it lacks prescribed-time scheduling, making it difficult to guarantee constraint satisfaction at the final step.
 These design choices limit CoBL-Diffusion’s ability to robustly handle complex, temporally structured constraints.
 In contrast, SAD-Flower provides a framework to reliably enforce constraints even under novel test-time scenarios.